19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Game Structure/Shadowcurse.md

 The Shadowcurse does not take hold immediately, lights going out in a village basement won't cause ghouls to spring up out of the ground.
 But, after a long enough time in the dark, the Shadowcurse inevitably takes hold of the environment, along with all sorts of unnatural creatures.

+Areas affected by the Shadowcurse without a light source present are considered deadly for the purposes of [Overland Journeys](Overland%20Journeys.md) and [Delving](Delving.md).

 If using the Shadowcurse, it is recommended that light tracking happens in real time, using a timer to track the torches to increase tension at the table.
 When [Delving](Delving.md), the players can decide to do something that will take time.
 The referee should adjust the light timer down 6 minutes for each round this longer action takes, and make the appropriate number of hazard die rolls.